 Does State University of New York Maritime College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ State University of New York Maritime College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ State University of New York Maritime College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to State University of New York Maritime College?

-❌ No, State University of New York Maritime College is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application.
+❌ No, State University of New York Maritime College is test optional, so you can decide whether or not to include your test scores.
+If your scores are higher than the school's average, you may want to send them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is State University of New York Maritime College's acceptance rate?

-✅ The acceptance rate for State University of New York Maritime College is 74%.
+✅ State University of New York Maritime College has an acceptance rate of 80%.

 What is the early decision acceptance rate at State University of New York Maritime College?

-✅ State University of New York Maritime College's early decision acceptance rate was 76% in 2021.
+✅ State University of New York Maritime College offers early decision but the school has not provided an acceptance rate.

 To learn more about State University of New York Maritime College, choose from the options below: